 Doggy Daycare

-It’s essential to do your research, as some doggy daycares are better than others.
+Doing your research is essential, as some doggy daycares are better than others.
 Good, reputable ones usually offer your dog additional interaction options, like training, grooming, treats, or even professional massages.

 Exercise Them

-The best way to keep an Alaskan Malamute happy and not stressed when home alone is to exercise them beforehand.
 On average, Alaskan Malamutes need 2 hours of exercise per day.
-Pent-up energy can lead to boredom and destruction, so it’s important to take care of it before you leave the house.
-In addition, unexercised Malamutes can become depressed and frustrated very quickly.
+Pent-up energy can lead to boredom and destruction, so taking care of it before you leave the house is essential.
+In addition, unexercised malamutes can become depressed and frustrated very quickly.

-Exercising your dog before you leave allows the dog to feel relaxed and tired instead of stressed and frustrated.
+Exercising your malamute before you leave makes the dog feel relaxed and tired instead of stressed and frustrated.

-Calming noises, or even just a TV show, can entertain and relax your dog.
+Calming noises, or even just a TV show, can entertain and relax your malamute.
 Some noises and TV shows are even made for this exact purpose!

-In addition, it’s become more and more popular to record yourself talking casually and playing that sound while you’re away.
-Some people report that it helps with their Malamutes anxiety and can even help curb separation anxiety.
+In addition, it’s become increasingly popular to record yourself talking casually and playing that sound while you’re away.
+Some people report that it helps with their malamute’s anxiety and can even help curb separation anxiety.

-Although Alaskan Malamutes do need to roam, sometimes creating a smaller space can help them to relax.
+Although Alaskan Malamutes need to roam, sometimes creating a smaller space can help them relax.
 However, I wouldn’t recommend this option for extended periods.

-In creating a closed-off space, you are recreating the feeling of a den, which is instinctually comfy and safe-feeling for a dog.
+In creating a closed-off space, you are recreating the feeling of a den, which is instinctually comfy and safe for a malamute.
 The area should be away from outside noises and contain their crate, water bowl, safe toys, comfort items, and blankets.

 Provide Interactive Toys